Schindler's List: Development

 Spielberg was unsure if he was mature enough to make a film about the Holocaust, and the project remained "on [his] guilty conscience."
 Spielberg tried to pass the project to director Roman Polanski, but he refused Spielberg's offer.
 Polanski's mother was killed at Auschwitz, and he had lived in and survived the Kraków Ghetto.
 Polanski eventually directed his own Holocaust drama The Pianist (2002).
 Spielberg also offered the film to Sydney Pollack and Martin Scorsese, who was attached to direct Schindler's List in 1988.
 However, Spielberg was unsure of letting Scorsese direct the film, as "I'd given away a chance to do something for my children and family about the Holocaust."
 Spielberg offered him the chance to direct the 1991 remake of Cape Fear instead.
 Scorsese would later admit in an interview that while he believed his version of the film might've been good, he had no regrets passing it to Spielberg stating that "it would not have been the hit that it became."
 Billy Wilder expressed an interest in directing the film as a memorial to his family, most of whom were murdered in the Holocaust.
 Brian De Palma also refused an offer to direct.

+It took me years before I was really ready to make Schindler’s List.
+I had a lot of projects on my shelves that were of a political nature and had "social deed" written all over them—even had "politically correct" stamped on top of them.
+And I didn’t make those films, because I was censoring that part of me by saying to myself, "That’s not what the public will accept from you.
+What they will accept from you is thrills, chills, spills, and awe and wonder and that sort of thing."
+I was afraid people would say, [...]
+"Oh, it’s the wrong shoe size.
+And it’s the wrong style.
+What’s he doing?
+Who does he wanna be like?
+Who’s he trying to become—Woody?
+Or is he trying to become David Lean?
+Is he trying to become Marty Scorsese?
+Who does he think he is?"
+And I listened to that criticism.
+It gets to you.